Language selection

 Bilateral relations

-Canada and Haiti officially established autonomous diplomatic relations in 1954 and have continued to maintain strong diplomatic ties ever since.
-Over the years, their relations have been strengthened by their geographical proximity, a common language (French) the growth of a substantial Haitian community in Canada (165,000) and the ongoing presence of Canadian development organizations in Haiti.
-In addition to its embassy in Ottawa, the Republic of Haiti also has a consulate general in Montreal, as well as an honorary consulate in Toronto.
-The Haitian Ambassador to Canada, Wien Weibert Arthus, presented his credence to the Governor General of Canada on November 30, 2020.
+Canada and Haiti officially established diplomatic relations in 1954 and have continued to maintain strong ties ever since.
+Over the years, their relationship has been strengthened by their geographical proximity, a common language (French), the growth of a substantial Haitian community in Canada (~165,000) and the ongoing presence of Canadian organizations in Haiti.
+Canada is represented in Haiti by the Embassy of Canada to Haiti in Port-au-Prince.
+Haiti is represented in Canada by an embassy in Ottawa, a consulate general in Montréal, as well as an honorary consulate in Toronto.

 Related links